smeeton1/jrodqcs/README.md

-# myqcs
+# jrodqcs

-myqcs is a quantum circuit simulator written in Julia.
+jrodqcs is a quantum circuit simulator written in Julia.

 The package is developed to work in the jupyter notebook.